Getting Started with KW47-LOC

 3.1 Updating the NBU Firmware

-Before running any wireless demo, the narrow band unit (NBU) firmware must be updated according to the SDK version you will be using.
+Before running any wireless demo, the narrow band unit (NBU) firmware must be updated according to its SDK version.

 1. Connect your KW47-LOC board to your PC using a USB Type‑C cable